AdityaRajSingh/BlackJack/README.md

 ## How to set it up?
 - Clone this repository.
-- Then inside the folder
+- Then inside the folder.

 Using npm: